sourmash-bio/sourmash/doc/command-line.md

 As with `sig check`, the standalone manifests created by `sig collect` in sourmash v4 will by default write paths to the matched elements relative to the current working directory.
-When the matched elements are in subdirectories this will create manifests that do not work properly with sourmash.
+When the output manifest is in a different directory, this will create manifests that do not work properly with sourmash.
 The `--relpath` argument will rewrite the paths to be relative to the manifest, while the `--abspath` argument will rewrite paths to be absolute.
 The `--relpath` behavior will be